 As an industrial electrician, maintenance supervisors or facility managers are in charge of assigning you tasks.
 Therefore, this field demands prior working experience to excel.

 Over and above, if you have the zeal towards entrepreneurship and venture out as an independent contractor in the electrical field, you can undoubtedly commence by drawing out plans and hiring a team of electricians under you.

-A residential electrician is the electrician you may have frequently encountered and is the most common type of electrician who is typically responsible for troubleshooting, maintaining, installing, and upgrading the existing electrical systems – including equipment in residential settings.
-As a residential electrician, your work will be to install and repair security systems, equipment, and appliances like the air conditioning units, etc.
+A residential electrician is an electrician you may have frequently encountered and is the most common type of electrician who is typically responsible for troubleshooting, maintaining, installing, and upgrading the existing electrical systems – including equipment in residential settings.
+As a residential electrician, your work will be to install and repair security systems, equipment, and appliances like air conditioning units, etc.

 Job training to build a career in this field involves a combination of apprenticeship with formal classroom instruction followed by a state-level testing examination.

 Electricians’ job involves the application of a wide range of technical skills combined with specific soft skills to excel in their respective roles if you want to learn how to be an electrician, some of which have been discussed below.

 There are numerous Technical Trade Schools in Philadelphia that offer Electrician Program.
-Philadelphia Technician Training Institute provides the Electrician apprenticeship program and makes you industry-ready.
-Becoming an electrician also includes some Basic math and physics, so you need to be pertinent about it.
+Philadelphia Technician Training Institute provides Electrical/Mechanical program and makes you industry-ready.
+Becoming an electrical technician also includes some Basic math and physics, so you need to be pertinent about it.

 On the completion of the Electrician Training, the next step is the introduction to Apprenticeship as your next step.
 PTTI also teaches soft skills like interviewing, resume writing, and establishing strong Employer relationships.